 What You Need To Know

 This might come as a shock, but the practice of skin resurfacing is thousands of years old.
 In prehistoric times, women “exfoliated” by using rocks and shells.
-During the Middle Ages, cloths were soaked in chemicals like sulfur or mustard and then wiped across the face for rejuvenation.
+During the Middle Ages, cloths were soaked in chemical peel like sulfur or mustard and then wiped across the face for rejuvenation.
 Gypsies are credited with first using phenol for deep peeling, a tradition they passed in secret to later generations.

 The treatments of today have come a long way from these early methods, but the concept has remained the same: to harness the skin’s natural cellular turnover processes to reveal a clearer complexion.
 Peels also smooth your skin so it feels softer to the touch.